jeffgbutler/TanzuInTheHomelab/service-bindings/Level3.md

 An application operator could create the `ClassClaim` to relieve the infrastructure burden from the developers.

-A distinct advantage of this claim is that the name of the claim does not need to match the name of the claimed resource.
+A distinct advantage of this claim is that the claim does not need to know the name of the claimed resource - only the name of a pool of resources is needed.
 This allows us to create different pools of resources in different environments.
 For example, on a development cluster we might want to use small non-persistent services for development and testing, but on a production cluster we would want high availability.
 With class claims the developer doesn't need to be concerned with any of this - they only need to know the name of the claim.
 The claim itself could be configured differently on different clusters.

 ## Pre-Requisites